zeitgeistpm/zeitgeist/zeitgeist.md

-If a market goes through the entire court process and ultimately reaches the conclusion of "Invalid" then all of the shares that were used to participate in the market will take a 10% haircut and the Z8 will be redistributed to those who participated in the dispute process.
+If a market goes through the entire court process and ultimately reaches the conclusion of "Invalid" then all of the shares that were used to participate in the market will take a 10% haircut and the ZGE will be redistributed to those who participated in the dispute process.

 [Hanson,LMSR]: https://mason.gmu.edu/~rhanson/mktscore.pdf